Mozart409/mozart409-icons/README.md

 #### The theme seems like Ayu Icons

-Yes this theme is based of them.
+Yes this theme is based on Ayu.
 Find the original [here](https://github.com/ayu-theme/vscode-ayu)

 ## Contributing